Where to See Impressive Holiday Lights in Philadelphia (and Nearby)

 At Independence Blue Cross RiverRink’s Winterfest, you can be as active as you want to be.
 Lace up your skates and take a spin around the rink or hang out by the fire with a snack underneath thousands of sparkling lights.
 Either option is a great way to enjoy the winter activities.

-Guests can enjoy the Christmas tree decked out in lights plus light-strewn cozy cabins and fire pits that are available by reservation.
-Winterfest begins November 24, 2023.
+Guests can see the Christmas tree decked out in lights plus light-strewn cozy cabins and fire pits that are available by reservation.
+Winterfest begins November 29, 2024.

 Shady Brook Farm